Yellow Turban Army

 The Yellow Turban Army, also known as the Yellow Turban Bandits, was a peasant rebel force led by the late Eastern Han dynasty mystic Zhang Jue from Julu Commandery.
-The Yellow Turbans launched an uprising against the central government in 184, the year of the Jiazi in the Sexagenary cycle.
+The Yellow Turbans launched an uprising against the central government in 184, the year of the Jiazi in the sexagenary cycle.
 The Yellow Turban Rebellion became one of the biggest rebellions in Chinese history, but it was mostly quelled within a year by the Eastern Han government.
 As result, the Chinese historiography has always placed it as the progenitor of the Three Kingdoms Era.
 Some Yellow Turban factions continued their insurgency for decades, however, and the last known remnants of the movement were defeated in the first decade of the 3rd century.

 Yellow Turban Army

+The Yellow Turban Army drew its strength from commoners and others shut out of opportunity.
+Their uprising erupted in response to deep government corruption, crushing taxes, and a succession of famines and epidemics that many interpreted as signs that the Han dynasty had lost the Mandate of Heaven (天命).
+The movement followed the Way of the Great Peace (太平道), an early Taoist sect whose rallying cry—“The Azure Heaven is dead; the Yellow Heaven shall rise” (蒼天已死，黃天當立)—used the color yellow to symbolize renewal, earth, and the promise of a just new order.

-The Yellow Turban Army was composed of commoners and other people of opportunity.
-Zhang Jue and his brothers Zhang Bao and Zhang Liang treated many of them, and thus were very popular.
-When Zhang Jue saw that followers of the Way of the Taiping grew more numerous by the day, he openly revolted in the large-scale Yellow Turban Rebellion.
-The scale of the Rebellion involved almost a million people.
-Zhang Jue died during the rebellion, with his brothers falling in battle.
-The Rebellion was put down within the year, but laid the foundations of the fall of the Eastern Han dynasty.
+Zhang Jue, along with his brothers Zhang Bao and Zhang Liang, gained immense popularity by offering healing and spiritual guidance to the suffering masses.
+As their followers multiplied, Zhang Jue launched what became the vast Yellow Turban Rebellion, a revolt that ultimately involved nearly a million participants.
+Zhang Jue died during the campaign, and his brothers were killed in battle soon after.
+Although imperial forces suppressed the rebellion within a year, the upheaval fatally weakened the Eastern Han dynasty and set the stage for its eventual collapse.